Group Classes

 -

-This small-group class is designed for total beginners and for kids who may already know a few chords but want to build a stronger foundation.
+This very small-group class is designed for total beginners and for kids who may already know a few chords but want to build a stronger foundation.
 Students will learn how to hold and tune the guitar, read chord diagrams, strum with confidence, and play real songs right from the start.

 About the Class